spoodzxs2345/jan-joshua-aus/index.md

 ---

 ### Predictive Analysis on Customer Buying Behavior
-This project involved building a Random Forest model to predict customer purchasing patterns.
-By analyzing customer data, the model aims to identify future buying trends, enabling businesses to make informed decisions and optimize their marketing strategies.
-This project was undertaken as part of a Virtual Experience Program with British Airways through Forage.
+A Random Forest model was developed to forecast customer purchasing patterns based on historical data.
+The model aims to empower businesses with data-driven insights for targeted marketing strategies.
+The results indicate that the time interval between booking and flight departure is a crucial factor in predicting customer behavior, while route features and booking origins had minimal impact on the model's accuracy.
+This project was conducted as part of a Virtual Experience Program with British Airways.

 <img src="assets/img/ba_predictive_analysis.png?raw=true">